Pictureclass/flatly_light_redmine/README.md

 # Flatly light redmine theme #
 Modern and readability theme for Redmine.

+Saved and embedded the Lato font to local filesystem

 ## Installation

 * Download and unzip theme into your Redmine themes directory (e.g. ` ../public/themes/`)